protz/ocaml-installer/README.md

     * Run `make` in that directory.
 3. Checkout a copy of OCamlWin from the OCaml forge, edit Makefile.local and `make && make install`.
-4. Make sure `/cygdrive/c/ocamlmgw/bin` is in your path.
 4. Grab the latest findlib, `configure`, `make all opt`, `make install`.
 4. Check that install.nsi will generate a correct `findlib.conf`
 4. Copy findlib's `src/findlib/topfind_rd1.p` to `topfind` in the OCaml Installer